Christian-History.org does not receive any personally identifiable information from the search bar below.

 One of the largest influences on our 21st century modern Christianity, however, is the 60's rebellion against all types of established authority in America.
 The rising emphasis on individualism led to a rapid increase in the number of denominations as well as to an increase in unchurched or home-churched Christians.
-It has also led to many unusual (from a historical standpoint) worship methods, with even rock and roll music becoming part of Christian worship.
+It has also led to many unusual (from a historical standpoint) worship methods, with even rock music becoming part of Christian worship.

 Today it remains to be seen what will become of our churches in the information age.
 The rise of the internet has given voice to numerous people who would have had no audience 30 years ago, or very little (like myself, in fact).
 What effect this will have on Christianity is hard to predict.
 If you are reading this, you are on the internet, and probably know the state of modern Christianity better than I did when I wrote this.

 I support Heaven's Family.
 I urge you to help reach the world and meet the needs of "the least of these" by supporting them as well.